CharlieFaceButt/OSP2Project/Memory/README.md

 There are two implementations for this sub-project corresponding to two [replacement algorithm](https://en.wikipedia.org/wiki/Page_replacement_algorithm): FIFO and LRU.
 Each implemation will followed by an performance analysis.

+Current file runnable:

+* MMDaemon_LRU_lsc3
+* MMU_LRU_lsc3
+* PageFaultHandler_LRU_lsc3
+* PageTable_LRU_lsc3
+* PageTableEntry_LRU_lsc3
+* FrameTableEntry_LRU_lsc3

+For FIFO algorithm:

+Just cancel all the use of do_LRUAlignment().
+This function refresh a frame to the end of the queue when a frame is refered without pagefault.
+FIFO does not do that and that is the only difference between FIFO and LRU.

 ## Tasks

 |Tasks		|Status	|Assignment	|